foonster/postman/README.md

        	'Name' => array(
        		'id' => 'form id associated with field', 'min-length' => minimum length of value,
-       		'scrub' => 'type of scrubbing for the variable.'
+       		'scrub' => 'type of scrubbing for the variable.', 'type' => 'type of field.' // must be marked as "file" to test.
        	),